jmliu88/acad-homepage.github.io/_pages/about.md

 # 🔥 News
 - *2022.03*: &nbsp;🎉🎉 Two papers accepted to CVPR2022.
-- *2021.08*: &nbsp;🎉🎉 I, as the team leader, won the first place out of 200+ teams in 25-th Hackathon of Baidu.
+- *2021.08*: &nbsp;🎉🎉 I, as the team leader, won the first place out of 200+ teams in the 25-th Hackathon of Baidu.
 - *2019.08*: &nbsp;🎉🎉 One paper accepted to ICCV2019.
 - *2019.07*: &nbsp;🎉🎉 One paper accepted to ACM MM2019.